 How much attention do you pay to details?

-The physical aspect and the emotional aspect work hand-in-hand but it’s imperative that you pay more attention to the emotional aspect.
+Also, remember that the physical and the emotional aspect of branding work hand-in-hand.
+However, if you are cash-strapped, you can turn your focus to the emotional part until you are able to afford the physical part.
 Why?
 The emotional aspect has a multiplier effect on the experience a customer has with your business.
 A customer can forget what your branded items look like but would never forget how much you care or make them feel.

 Invest in branding today, differentiate your business and build a profitable long-lasting brand tomorrow!